benchaney53/VestasTensionDataTool/README.md

 ## Support

-For issues or questions, please contact the development team or create an issue on GitHub.
+For issues or questions, please contact the development team.

 ## Author